Pre-Health Professions Advising Program

 MAT 141 Calculus I 3 credits

 Health professions schools usually require the Medical College Admissions Test (MCAT), Dental Admission Test (DAT) or Graduate Record Exam (GRE).
 Examinations for other professional programs can vary.
-The appropriate test should usually be taken in the spring semester of the junior year.
+The appropriate test should usually be taken in the spring semester or early summer of the junior year if the student intends to enroll immediately after completing her undergraduate degree.

 In addition to their academic preparation, students should have a record of experience and service demonstrating an interest in, and commitment to, their field of choice, as well as clearly articulated reasons for choosing a career in their field.
-A sustained commitment to a meaningful volunteer activity, exposure to professional practice, participation in Health Professions Advisor-sponsored events, and active involvement in the student chapter of Health Occupations Students of America (HOSA) are highly recommended.
+A sustained commitment to a meaningful volunteer activity, exposure to professional practice, participation in Health Professions Advisor-sponsored events, and active involvement in the student Health Professions Society are highly recommended.

-The application process for health professions schools begins the year prior to the intended start date (i.e., typically in the spring of the Junior year).
-Students should consult with the Health Professions Advisor initially and throughout the process.
-Most medical schools expect a confidential letter of recommendation from the Health Profession Committee, and it is inadvisable for students to apply without requesting a letter.
+The application process for health professions schools begins in the calendar year prior to the intended start date (i.e., in the spring of the Junior year for students planning to enroll immediately after undergraduate graduation).
+Students should consult with the Health Professions Advisor early in their college work and throughout the process.
+Most medical schools expect a confidential composite letter of recommendation from the Health Professions Advisory Committee, and it is inadvisable for students to apply without requesting a letter.
+The Health Professions Advisory Committee requires a waiver application form for a composite letter and access to standardized test scores before being able to write a composite letter.